ABOUT RCOT

 Occupational Therapy Assistant/ Support Worker

-Alicia is currently studying at Curtin University completing her Masters of Occupational Therapy and has already completed her Bachelor of Health Science in 2022.
+Alicia is currently studying at Curtin University completing her Masters in Occupational Therapy and has already completed a Bachelor of Health Science in 2022.

 OT Assistant is a great opportunity for OT at a lower rate for our private clients.
 Initial assessments are conducted by our senior OT’s, who will create a therapy plan for Alicia to continue with your child.
 The same senior OT will also be involved with all supervision, therapy plan reviews and reports.